 Aside from being the foundation of many other stitches, there are also some projects you can make just using the chain stitch on its own.

-For instance, headbands with one or several chains tied together, bracelets, rings, keychains, shoelaces, and the most versatile is mesh, which can be used to construct entire garments like vests, scarves, cowls, and hats.
+For instance, headbands with one or several chains tied together, bracelets, rings, keychains, and shoelaces.
+The most versatile is mesh, which can be used to construct entire garments like vests, scarves, cowls, and hats.

 To take it a step further, learn to yarn over and the single crochet will be a cinch.